RECAPEM

 • Airway/breathing

-• Place the patient on 100% oxygen via nonrebreather mask
+• Place the patient on 100% oxygen via a nonrebreather mask

 • Immediately perform a needle decompression, or finger thoracostomy, in unstable patients or those with signs of cardiovascular compromise.

-• Suspicion of tension pneumothorax on the basis of clinical findings is indication for immediate pleural decompression.
+• Suspicion of tension pneumothorax based on clinical findings is an indication of immediate pleural decompression.

-• Treatment should not be delayed pending a confirmatory ultrasound (if not immidiately available) or CXR.
+• Treatment should not be delayed pending a confirmatory ultrasound (if not immediately available) or CXR.

 • A tension pneumothorax is confirmed by improvement in vital signs following this step.